 Most insurance companies file the certificate on your behalf.
-If your current provider doesn’t offer support for high-risk riders, it might be necessary to switch to a different insurer.
+If your provider doesn’t support high-risk riders, switch to a different insurer.

 The coverage amount needed for your SR-22 insurance is highly variable.
 That decision is based on how much you ride, what you can afford, and what your state says is necessary for you to be operating on the road legally.

-Here are some of the different options to consider when looking at SR-22 motorcycle insurance after a DUI.
+Here are some options to review when considering SR-22 motorcycle insurance after a DUI.

 |Bodily Injury Liability||This coverage is legally required in most states after a DUI.
 It covers the cost of injuries you cause to someone else during an incident or accident.|